Chemical Formula: Zr

-The metal is used in the nuclear industry for cladding fuel elements since it has a low absorption cross-section for neutrons.
-Zirconium is very resistant to corrosion by many common acids and alkalis and by sea water.
+The Zirconium metal is used also in the nuclear industry as nuclear reactors for cladding fuel elements since it has a low absorption cross-section for neutrons.
+Zirconium is very resistant to corrosion by many common acids and alkalis and by seawater.
 It is therefore used extensively by the chemical industry where corrosive agents are employed.
 The metal is used as an alloying agent in steel and for making surgical appliances.
 The metal super conducts at low temperatures and zirconium/niobium alloys are used to make superconductor magnets.
-Alloys with zinc become magnetic at temperatures below 35 K. Zirconium is used as a “getter” in vacuum tubes, in flash bulbs for photography, in explosive primers, and in lamp filaments.
+Alloys with zinc become magnetic at temperatures below 35 K. Zirconium is used as a “getter” in vacuum tubes, in flashbulbs for photography, in explosive primers, and in lamp filaments.

 Our Zirconium sputtering targets are clearly tagged and labeled externally to ensure efficient identification and quality control.
 Great care is taken to avoid any damage which might be caused during storage or transportation.

 SAM’s high purity Zr sputtering targets are available in various forms, purities, sizes, and prices.
 We specialize in producing high purity thin film deposition materials with the highest possible density and smallest possible average grain sizes for use in semiconductor, chemical vapor deposition (CVD) and physical vapor deposition (PVD) display and optical applications.
 Please send us an inquiry for current pricing on sputtering targets and other deposition materials not listed.

 Bought these and donated them to the local Community College chemistry lab.